25 Interesting Facts About Syria

 Syria’s flag (Shutterstock)

-21. However, Syrians are some of the lightest drinkers in the world.
-They are the ninth-lightest drinkers with the average Syrian consuming just 0.3 litres of alcohol per year.
+19. Syrians are some of the lightest drinkers in the world.
+The average Syrian consumes just 0.1 liters of alcohol per year.

 Damascus